Binary-Assassin/DevDay24-CTF-Writeups/OSINT/Challenge 2/Readme.md

+C00rdinates

+Author
+Abubakr Wamiq

+Description
+The secret lies in the coordinates
+When you find the image check for Addeddate field in the image description

 When you look at the image the first thing that comes to mind is the reverse image lookup using google, so we will do that.